Pardalotus/metabeak/doc/features.md

   - Works that cite papers in journal
   - Works that cite works with ROR
   - Works with 'fish' and 'chips' in the abstract

+## Design questions

+what happens when you re-upload a suspended or deleted handler function?